olaviinha/SloppyButchery/README.md

 Sloppy Butchery is a collection of different slicing based audio processing tools for [Google Colaboratory](https://colab.research.google.com/) (i.e. your browser), using [your Google Drive](https://drive.google.com/drive/my-drive) as data source and storage.

+While each notebook have their designated tasks, you may get more interesting results by using them together.

 These tools are largely based on [NumPy](https://github.com/numpy/numpy) and [librosa](https://github.com/librosa/librosa), while [FFmpeg](https://github.com/FFmpeg/FFmpeg) is used for all audio conversion tasks.
 Some Neural Networks are also utilized, such as [Deezer Spleeter CNN](https://github.com/deezer/spleeter) and [Mozilla Deepspeech RNN](https://github.com/mozilla/DeepSpeech).

 ---